 I did not hesitate to join her.

-I’d only been with a few girls before, starting with Sarah Kowaleski in high school.
-Tracy was several hundred times better on more levels than I can count.
-(Modesty forbids explicit details.)
-There was nothing about her performance in bed that suggested a 17 year old.
-There was no awkwardness the first time nor the second nor third which quickly followed.
-After round three we slept in each other’s arms for a few hours and awoke to yet another two encores before rejoining everyone else, which we did while holding hands in the way only lovers do.
+There was nothing about her performance in bed that suggested a seventeen-year-old.
+There was no awkwardness the first time nor the second which soon followed.
+After we slept in each other’s arms for a few hours and awoke to another encore before rejoining the party, which we did while holding hands in the way lovers do.

 Most of the ensemble barely nodded at our approach but as we sat down Russell stood up and glared at me.
 “Did you just fuck my sister?”
 He demanded.